John Curtis Perry

-Perry has written several history books and articles on topics including Pacific Asia-US relations, the American occupation of Japan, American expansionism toward the Pacific Ocean, and Singapore's history.
-His writing style has been characterized for artfully conveying history to the general reader with pith, wit, and clarity.
-The Japanese government awarded him the Imperial decoration of the Order of the Sacred Treasure for his contributions to US-Japan relations.

 Education

 Perry attended Friends schools in Washington, DC and New York City, subsequently going to Yale College for his bachelor's degree in Chinese Studies, graduating in 1952.
 At Yale he also pursued a master of arts in Foreign Area Studies.

 Later, he attended Harvard University for his PhD in history, concluding in 1962 with his thesis Great Britain and the Imperial Japanese Navy, 1858-1905.
-His doctoral advisors were Edwin O. Reischauer, a japanologist, and Robert G. Albion, a maritime historian; both the leading scholars in their fields at the time.
+His doctoral advisors were Edwin O. Reischauer, a Japanologist, and Robert G. Albion, a maritime historian; both the leading scholars in their fields at the time.

 Career

 From 1962 until 1966, Perry was Assistant Professor of History at Connecticut College, and from 1966 to 1980, he was Assistant Professor, Professor of History, and Director of the East Asian Studies Program at Carleton College.
 In 1980, he joined the Fletcher School of Law and Diplomacy, becoming the Henry Willard Denison Chair of History in 1981.

 Perry was a visiting research associate at Harvard's Fairbank Center for Chinese Studies from 1976 to 1979, and at the Japan Institute (later renamed Edwin O. Reischauer Institute of Japanese Studies) from 1979 to 1980.
+Perry also taught at Waseda University in Tokyo and the International University of Japan.

 In his early career, his teaching and research focus was American-East Asian relations, especially with Japan.
 In the early 2000s, he shifted his focus to maritime studies in order to explore the history of human interactions via the sea.
 From 1985 to 1997, he was the director of the North Pacific Program, and then director of the Maritime Studies program.
 He taught courses including Maritime History and Globalization and The International Relations of the China Seas.

-Notable students of his include Alan M. Wachman, a scholar of cross-strait relations and Sino-U.S. relations, and Sung-Yoon Lee a scholar of Korean and East Asian studies, and specialist on North Korea.
-Perry became Lee's doctoral advisor, and developed a life-long mentor-mentee relationship.
+Notable students of his include Alan M. Wachman and Sung-Yoon Lee with whom Perry developed a life-long mentor-mentee relationship.